datastax/vault-plugin-secrets-datastax-astra/docs/index.md

     - Define a default lease time
     - Create new tokens with lease settings
     - Renew a lease
+    - Revoke a token/lease before the lease expires
+    - Delete a token
 * In addition, you can:
     - List a token by Client ID
     - List lease details